 5. Naseef Sawiris

 Aliko Dangote is another self-made African billionaire of Nigerian origin who has sourced wealth across all channels and prospects.
 Ranging from flouring to cementing, this entrepreneur and industrialist has intertwined efforts and now enjoys a booming reputation of top African-rich billionaires with about 19 billion dollars fortune.
-A recent report from Financial Times placed him at $22 billion
+A recent report by Forbes placed him at $13.8 billion.

 Isabela Dos Santos